CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_library.md

 )
 ```

-Alternatively, you can write the information directly to the script from the downloaded RC file:
+Alternatively, you can enter the information directly in the script from the downloaded RC file:

 ```bash
 import swiftclient